Movie and Television Review and Classification Board: Home videos

+Advertisement

+Advertisement materials are generally outside the scope of the board.
+Exemptions are "publicity materials" that are those "used to generate public interest in a motion picture or television program such as teasers or promos of television programs, movie trailers, print advertisements, still photos, photo frames, leaflets, posters and billboards and other related media".

 Radio

-The Kapisanan ng mga Brodkaster ng Pilipinas (KBP; English: Association of Broadcasters of the Philippines), an association unrelated to the government, governs censorship on radio, although it can only reprimand its own members using the required disciplinary action.
-Some radio stations have their own PG and SPG advisory before the start of the program, should it contain mature themes.
+The Kapisanan ng mga Brodkaster ng Pilipinas (KBP; English: Association of Broadcasters of the Philippines), an association unrelated to the government, governs censorship on radio.

 Internet

-Although the board itself does not govern nor does it censor TV shows and movies online, video streaming services such as VIU, Discovery+, iflix, Netflix, and HBO Go make use of their own content rating systems to ensure whether content is or isn't family-friendly.
+Although the board itself does not govern nor does it censor TV shows and movies online, video streaming services such as Viu, Disney+, WeTV, iflix, Netflix, iQIYI, Apple TV+, HBO Max, and Amazon Prime Video make use of their own content rating systems to ensure whether content is family-friendly or not.

 On September 3, 2020, it was reported that MTRCB wanted to seek the "regulation" of video content that is provided by streaming platforms such as Netflix.
 According to Atty.
 Jonathan Presquito, the MTRCB legal affairs division chief, there is a necessity proceed with the regulation, especially because several video content are unrated.
 However, the move was strongly criticized by several groups and people, noting that the MTRCB has become a tool of censorship.
 Senator Franklin Drilon said that the move was "very impractical".

-Controversies
+Criticism

 Despite touting itself as promoting Filipino values and "intelligent viewing", the board has drawn criticism from filmmakers and special interest groups for its vested interest in the film and television industries, de facto censorship, stifling of creative freedoms on the grounds of family-friendliness, and allegations of inaccuracy in film and television ratings.

 Critics contend that the board has not rated certain media, particularly international superhero, action and fantasy films, such as Michael Bay's Transformers and the Harry Potter series (based on the novels by J.K.
-Rowling), along with locally produced romantic comedies, harshly for violent or sexual themes, noting the arbitrary and biased classification based on board members' opinions on certain films for mature audiences yet overlooking certain scenes or themes that would be given a higher rating elsewhere.
+Rowling), along with locally produced romantic comedies, strongly for violent or sexual themes, noting the arbitrary and biased classification based on board members' opinions on certain films for mature audiences yet overlooking certain scenes or themes that would be given a higher rating elsewhere.